[5 MIN READ] In this article:

 The study, which was conducted at New York University, did not have the mice inhale the vapor (as a human would).
 Instead, researchers surrounded the mice bodies their whole bodies with vapor.

 The researchers acknowledged that the results were not meant to be compared to human disease but does show that “e-cig smoke should be more thoroughly studied before it is deemed safe or marketed in that way.”

 - Do not use e-cigarettes containing THC, as more cases of lung disease have been linked to vape products with THC.

 - Do not use any type of e-cigarette or vape product purchased off the street.

-- If you are using e-cigarettes to quit smoking, switch to evidence-based treatments such as doctor-provided counseling or FDA approved medicines.
+- If you are using e-cigarettes to quit smoking, switch to evidence-based smoking cessation treatments such as doctor-provided counseling or FDA approved medicines.

 If you have been vaping and develop any concerning symptoms (such as a cough, trouble breathing, chest pain, nausea or fever), see a doctor right away.
 Your doctor can also support you in finding a safe and proven way to quit smoking tobacco if needed.

 If you are looking for a provider, you can find one who's right for you in our provider directory.
 Our providers can also give you advice on how to quit smoking or vaping.

 Download the Providence App